erikhyrkas/snakes/training_data/llama-wiki-5.md

 * **Adam Riess**, Saul Perlmutter, and Brian Schmidt were awarded the Nobel Prize in Physics in 2011 for their contributions to understanding dark energy.
 * **Saul Perlmutter** is a leading researcher who has made significant contributions to our understanding of dark energy.

-**References**

-* **Perlmutter et al. (1999)**: A measurement of the cosmological constant and dark energy from supernovae observations.
-* **Riess et al. (2004)**: A redshift-independent determination of Hubble's constant using type Ia supernovae as standard candles.

-This article aims to provide a basic understanding of dark energy, its properties, and the ongoing research efforts in this field.
 <end>

 Write a wiki article about Wisconsin.<start>**Wisconsin**